Voxelum/minecraft-launcher-core-node/README.md

 - @xmcl/core
   - @xmcl/installer
-  - @xmcl/launch
-  - @xmcl/forge-installer
-  - @xmcl/liteloader
-  - *@xmcl/fabric (fabric module is too simple; it dones't really depends on @xmcl/core module)*

 They all depends on `@xmcl/core` module, which providing the basic version parsing system.
 This feature group is nodejs/electron only, as it definity requires file read/write, downloading to file functions, which are no sense on browser in my opinion.

-These module use such modules as helper:
+The modules below are used as helper:

-- got, for downloader
+- `got`, for downloader
-- yauzl, for decompress
+- `yauzl`, for decompressing zip

+### User Authorization Features (Node/Electron/Browser)

+The features like login, fetch user info/textures goes here:

+- @xmcl/user

+In node, it will use `got` as requester.
+In browser, it will use `fetch` as requester.

 ### General Gaming Features (Node/Electron/Browser)